 - More inventory means more warehousing cost

-- More investment on product presentation (photography, copywriting etc)
+- More investment in product presentation (photography, fashion copywriting etc)

 - You will have to hire more people to manage a bigger inventory

 - If you can’t write original content for all these products, Google can penalize you for duplicate or narrow content

 - With more product pages, your link juice gets spread across more pages and hence dilutes your website’s ranking potential on Google

 - Promoting so individual products on Social Media can become practically impossible